jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 5. Checks the type of `L` and converts it to a contrast matrix if it is a string.
 Otherwise, checks if `L` is a 2-dimensional numpy array with the correct number of columns.

-6. If `M` is `None`, assigns it as an identity matrix with the number of rows equal to the number of endogenous variables.
-If `M` is a string, converts it to a transform matrix.
+6. If `M` is `None`, assigns the identity matrix with the number of rows equal to the number of endogenous variables.
+Otherwise, checks the type of `M` and converts it to a transform matrix if it is a string.
 Otherwise, checks if `M` is a 2-dimensional numpy array with the correct number of rows.

-7. If `C` is `None`, assigns it as a zero matrix with the same number of rows as `L` and the same number of columns as `M`.
+7. If `C` is `None`, assigns a zero matrix with the same number of rows as `L` and the same number of columns as `M`.
 Otherwise, checks if `C` is a 2-dimensional numpy array.

-8. Checks if the number of rows of `C` is the same as the number of rows of `L` and if the number of columns of `C` is the same as the number of columns of `M`.
+8. Checks if the number of rows of `L` and `C` are the same.
+Checks if the number of columns of `M` and `C` are the same.

-9. Calls the `fn` function with the contrast matrix `L`, transform matrix `M`, and constant matrix `C` as parameters to calculate the error matrix `E`, hypothesis matrix `H`, degrees of freedom `q`, and residual degrees of freedom `df_resid`.
+9. Calls the `fn` function with the contrast matrix `L`, transform matrix `M`, and constant matrix `C` as parameters.
+Retrieves the error matrix `E`, hypothesis matrix `H`, degrees of freedom `q`, and residual degrees of freedom `df_resid`.

 10. Adds the error matrix `E` and hypothesis matrix `H` element-wise to obtain `EH`.

 11. Calculates the rank of `EH` to obtain the number of non-zero eigenvalues.

-12. Sorts the eigenvalues of the inverse of `EH` multiplied by `H` in ascending order.
+12. Sorts the eigenvalues of the inverse of `EH` multiplied by `H`.

 13. Calls the `multivariate_stats` function with the sorted eigenvalues, number of non-zero eigenvalues, degrees of freedom `q`, and residual degrees of freedom `df_resid` to obtain the test statistics.